NREL/gdx-pandas/dev/README.md

 ### Refresh API Documentation

-- Make sure layerstack is in your PYTHONPATH
+- Make sure gdx-pandas is in your PYTHONPATH
 - Delete the contents of `source/api`.
 - Run `sphinx-apidoc -o source/api ..` from the `doc` folder.
 - Compare `source/api/modules.rst` to `source/api.rst`.
 Delete `setup.rst` and references to it.